sepsis-omics/tutorials/docs/modules/access_data/index.md

     ![Galaxy new history](images/galaxy1.png)

 - Choose an accession number.
-    - If you are working on this tutorial in a workshop: Assign yourself a readset from the table of isolates provided.
-Put your name in Column H. The accession number for the readset that relates to each isolate is located in Column A. ERR019289 will be used in this demonstration. <!-- <https://docs.google.com/spreadsheets/d/12X68SEXXcEY2EASjvvZe6w__60_1w3onqCIu1RZMYcg/edit#gid=0>. -->
+    - If you are working on this tutorial in a workshop: assign yourself a readset from the table of isolates provided.
+Put your name in Column B. The accession number for the readset that relates to each isolate is located in Column A. ERR019289 will be used in this demonstration. <!-- <https://docs.google.com/spreadsheets/d/12X68SEXXcEY2EASjvvZe6w__60_1w3onqCIu1RZMYcg/edit#gid=0>. -->
     - Alternatively, use accession number ERR019289.
 This is *Vibrio cholerae*.

 - In Galaxy, go to the Tools panel on the left, select <ss>Get Data &rarr; EBI SRA</ss>.